hbina/hbina/README.md

 # Projects

-## riff
+## riffu

-A `Rust` library for parsing the RIFF file format.
-This fork is a complete overhaul of the original repository with cleaner interface and better performance (imo) because it reads the entire content into memory for parsing instead of walking through the file.
-Only exposes opaque types so no copying is performed and safety is guaranteed by `Rust`!
-It also provides the original option of lazily reading into the file as necessary.
+A `Rust` library for dealing with `RIFF` file format.
+This fork is a complete overhaul of the original library.
+This fork is designed to have a cleaner interface, complete error propagations and gives users the option to either lazily or eagerly read into the file.

-Link to the repository: [riff](https://github.com/hbina/riff)
+Link to the repository: [riffu](https://github.com/hbina/riffu)

 ## chisai